xerocross/we-assert-proof/README.md

 ```
 we.assert.that(x < y, "x < y");
 ```
 If the statement evaluates false, the weAssert handler will be called.
-The handler should be a function of the form `handler(statement, message`).
+The handler should be a function of the form `handler(message`).
 To define such a function, we use `we.setHandler` as in this example.
 ```
-we.setHandler(function(statement, message){
+we.setHandler(function(message){
-    throw new Error(message);
+    throw new Error(`The following assertion failed: ${message}`);
 });
 ```